GarauGarau/mysite/content/post/dallefrombooks/index.md

 </center>

 The landscape of AI-driven image generation has always been a delicate dance between human input and machine output.
 Historically, the process required users to supply highly detailed prompts to produce accurate visuals.
 Take, for instance, the system [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F).
-To paint a picture of a serene scene, one might have to describe it meticulously:
+To paint a picture of a serene scene, one might have to describe it meticulously, also requiring the definition of technical concepts related to the photographic world such as lens aperture and shutter speed.

    {{< figure src="midj.jpg" caption="A Midjourney prompt: The parametric hotel lobby is a sleek and modern space with plenty of natural light.
 The lobby is spacious and open with a variety of seating options.
 The front desk is a sleek white counter with a parametric design.
 The walls are a light blue color with parametric patterns.
 The floor is a light wood color with a parametric design.
 There are plenty of plants and flowers throughout the space.
 The overall effect is a calm and relaxing space. occlusion, moody, sunset, concept art, octane rendering, 8k, highly detailed, concept art, highly detailed, beautiful scenery, cinematic, beautiful light, hyperreal, octane render, hdr, long exposure, 8K, realistic, fog, moody, fire and explosions, smoke, 50mm f2.8" numbered="true" width="400" height="400" >}}